zhangzhijiang/aibooking/QUICK_START.md

 # Quick Start Guide

-This guide will help you get the Speech Calendar Assistant up and running quickly.
+This guide will help you get the Schedule Hub up and running quickly.

 ## Prerequisites